Improve your wellbeing through giving

 Counting acts of kindness

 It’s not just the act of giving that helps boost our wellbeing, but also acknowledging how we have helped others and counting our own acts of kindness.
-In a 2006 study, Otake and colleagues found that when we take the time to count our kindnesses over the course of a week, our subjective happiness is increased.
+In a 2006 study, Keiko Otake, professor of Health Psychology at Kwansei Gakuin University, and colleagues, found that when we take the time to count our kindnesses over the course of a week, our subjective happiness is increased.
 At the end of the week, why not take a few moments to look at what kind, giving acts you have accomplished that week?
 Simply taking a moment to take stock of the things we have done for others can result in you feeling happier, and experiencing this boost in happiness can then potentially create a positive cycle whereby you want to continue giving and doing kind things.

 As we’ve explored, there are many options for giving.
 You can buy a coffee for a friend or stranger, donate money to charity, volunteer for a cause you care about, offer a listening ear to someone who is facing tough times… the options go on and on.
 If you would like to explore ways to give to our pharmacy family, we have different opportunities at Pharmacist Support for you to support us.
 These include volunteering your timesharing our wellbeing resources with your colleagues and peers to support them with their wellbeing, and donating money to help us continue supporting fellow pharmacists and pharmacy students through our vital Support Services.